 Your leg muscles will become sore anytime that they’re put under more stress than usual.
 If you’re hiking for long periods of time over rough terrain, your calves will naturally exert more effort than they’re used to.
-You’ll enjoy increased blood flow and leg oxygenation during the hike itself, but once you stop and rest, there could be a side effect that results in sore muscles.
+You’ll enjoy increased blood flow and leg oxygenation during the hike itself, but once you stop and rest, there could be a side effect that results in super sore muscles.

 This post may contain affiliate links for your convenience, see my full disclosure for more info.